-We perform theatre shows around Torbay and the wider Southwest; with international tours now in negotiation.
+We perform theatre shows around Torbay and the wider Southwest.
 Over the coming years we intend to expand our number of shows, and range of tours, and continue to encourage and develop expertise in theatre and film arts for local people, at a world class level consumate with our reputation.

 We were founded in 2005 as an unincorporated community group, and became a company limited by guarantee in 2018, as better protection for our intellectual property, and to be able to be more publicly transparent.
-We are volunteer-run by our three company directors.
+We are volunteer-run.

 We exist to showcase & develop the wonderful talents of regional Southwest performers at all stages of their careers and experience, to local, national and international audiences, while providing local people, regardless of past experience or demographic identities, with local opportunities to develop & grow careers in theatre.
 We had no opportunities to create and participate in theatre, so we decided to create some for us and other local disadvantaged people like us, in a similar situation.